mjolewis/Financial-Derivative-Pricing-Application/README.md

 ![UML](https://user-images.githubusercontent.com/12025538/90795325-e7080880-e2db-11ea-98c2-d570c67e2c91.png)

 # Output
-The output data is sent directly to Microsoft Excel by default and, therefore, you must have Excel installed on your system.
-To do this, you need to update the mso.dll, vbe6ext.olb, and EXCEL.exe file paths to point to wherever these files are installed on your system.

-The Output folder included in this project provides sample output data that you can use as a reference.
+The output data can be sent directly to the console or to an an OptionData.csv file on the current path.
+Sending to OptionData.csv is the recommended approach because it allows you to more easily analyze, chart data, and share data.